ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api-graphql.md

 **GraphQL** is a query language for web services APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more.

-For the examples use also _/ˈɡrafək(ə)l/_ a graphical interactive in-browser GraphQL IDE.
+For the examples here you can play with the queries using also _/ˈɡrafək(ə)l/_, a graphical interactive in-browser GraphQL IDE.
 You can use it in any of these ways:

 * [live GraphQL GitHub Explorer](https://docs.github.com/en/graphql/overview/explorer) ([Is an instance of GraphiQL.
 See the docs](https://docs.github.com/en/graphql/guides/using-the-explorer))
 * [Install the app](https://github.com/skevy/graphiql-app) or
 * [try the live demo](http://graphql.org/swapi-graphql).

-See the youtube video [GitHub's GraphQL API](https://www.youtube.com/watch?v=B4rY2rgn1RY) by Kent C. Dodds

 [![](https://github.com/graphql/graphiql/raw/main/packages/graphiql/resources/graphiql.png)](http://graphql.org/swapi-graphql)

+Watch the youtube video [GitHub's GraphQL API](https://www.youtube.com/watch?v=B4rY2rgn1RY) by Kent C. Dodds

+<youtube id="B4rY2rgn1RY"></youtube>

 ## Example: Number of repos in an Organization